-Are you looking for a place to see elephants in Cambodia but are not sure which sanctuaries are legit and which are just in it for the money?
-Use our guide to decide which is the best elephant sanctuary in Cambodia for your visit.
+If you’re planning a trip to an elephant sanctuary, Cambodia can be a tough place to navigate.
+Which sanctuaries are legit?
+Which are just in it for the money?
+Use our guide to decide which is the best elephant sanctuary in Cambodia.

-Mondulkiri Cambodia, in the wild northeast, is home to most of the country’s elephant population.
+Mondulkiri Cambodia, in the wild northeast, is home to most of the elephants in Cambodia.

 For centuries, the local Bunong people have used elephants as workers, to help with transporting heavy goods, farming, and logging.
 In recent years, motorized vehicles and technology have made working elephants almost obsolete.